ryanoutcome20/Trinity-Anti-Cheat/docs/developer/code style.md

 Do not use numeric loops unless you need special conditions (looping backwards for `table.remove`).

-Only use string-key-based tables if you need to index into them or when designing it around `pair` loops is much too complex.
+Only use string-key-based tables if you need to index into them or designing it around `pair` loops is much too complex.

 ```lua
 local Names = {